 I just discovered today is National PTSD Awareness Day.
-I thought I would take a minute and remind everyone that PTSD (like any other disorder) does not always have to fit perfectly in a well-defined black and white box.
+I thought I would take a minute and remind everyone that PTSD (like any other disorder) does not black and white criteria or checklist.
+You do not have to fit perfectly into the diagnostic box to struggle. a well-defined black and white box.
 Recently, I have been doing the hard healing work from another PTSD ‘flare up’.

 Years ago a therapist mentioned ‘PTSD’, my head spun.
 You have the wrong client.
 I never suffered any of the trauma that is typically (and clearly) outlined when discussing PTSD.
 Therefore, it made it easy for me to write off my severe symptoms and anxiety as something I would eventually ‘get over’.